Wolodmr/iovote/docs/deployment.md

 # Deployment Guide

-Deploying *Vote Cast* to a production environment ensures that it is accessible to users in a secure and scalable manner.
+Deploying *ioVote* to a production environment ensures that it is accessible to users in a secure and scalable manner.
 This guide will walk you through the steps to deploy the project on a cloud-based hosting provider.

 ---